kntate/fabric-menu/README.md

 ######threadDump

-Will perform a thread dump of the Fuse Java process and write the output to the user supplied location.
+Will perform a thread dump of the Fuse Java process of the selected instance and write the output to the user supplied location.

 ######instanceConnect

+Will run the input command against the Fuse Command Console of the selected container (instance).
+For a reference of available commands see Fuse  https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.1/html/Console_Reference/files/ConsoleRefIntro.html

 Camel
 -----------